-Keyboards comes with various layouts and localizations, which are specific to given country or region.
+Keyboards come with various layouts and localizations, which are specific to given country or region.
 Here you can find a guide to quickly determine which localization you have.
-Below the guide you'll find also a list of all MacBook localizations with detailed illustrations.
+Below the guide, you'll find also a list of all MacBook localizations with detailed illustrations.
 These are also the exact layouts we use on our MacBook keyboard stickers.

 If you have laptop other than MacBook, click here.

 Used in USA, Canada, Australia, Puerto Rico, Guam, Philippines, Malaysia, Singapore, India, Hong Kong, New Zealand and many other countries.

 It has identical characters layout as US English but uses ISO (European) key shapes.
 This is the most common layout in Poland.
 We also advise our customers to choose this layout, if they want to switch from any European language to English keyboard.

 Used in the United Kingdom and Ireland.

 Used in Arabic-speaking countries: Egypt, Saudi Arabia, Iraq, Kuwait, Bahrain, United Arab Emirates, Qatar, Oman, Yemen, etc.

 Chinese (Taiwanese) Layout

 Used in Croatia, Bosnia, Serbia, Slovenia, and Montenegro.